thunderbird/webext-docs/messages.rst

       :name: [``flagged``]
       :type: (boolean)

-      Whether the message is flagged (a.k.a 'starred').
+      Whether the message is flagged (a.k.a starred).

    .. api-member::